duguyue100/duguyue100.github.io/rt/learning-deep-learning.md

 + __Caffe/CuDNN built 2015-05-04__ (ami-763a331e) [For both g2.2xlarge and g2.8xlarge]

-### Practical Deep Neural Networks - GPU computing perspective
+## Practical Deep Neural Networks - GPU computing perspective

-The following entries are materials I use in the workshop.
+The following entries are materials I used in the workshop.

-#### Slides
+### Slides

 + [Introduction](../res/dlworkshop/introduction.pdf)
 + [Python Platform for Scientific Computing](../res/dlworkshop/python_for_computing.pdf)